2009 Atlanta elections: City Council members and President of the City Council

 The city council has fifteen members.
 The council's role is to advise the mayor and pass local ordinances.
 Twelve are elected in single-member districts by area, while three are elected at-large from one-third (four) of the 12 voting districts (referred to as "posts").

 The President of the Council is elected from the city at-large and is the presiding officer of the Council, acting as chair of all Council meetings.
 The President of the Council votes on the Council only in case of a tie.
 The President of the Council appoints chairs and members of the various committees, subject to rejection by a majority of the council and also acts as acting mayor (exercising all powers and discharging all duties of the mayor) in case of a vacancy in that office or during the disability of the mayor.

-There were three candidates for Council President: Ceasar C. Mitchell, Clair McLeod Muller, and Dave Gregory Walker.

-Mitchell placed first in the November election, with 48.67% of the vote, but not a majority.
-Therefore, he and Muller, who placed second, advanced to a December runoff.